GLOBAL MARKETS-Stocks tumble as coronavirus cases rise outside China

 By Herbert Lash

-NEW YORK, March 5 (Reuters) - Global equity markets tumbled and the dollar slid on Thursday as the number of coronavirus cases outside China mounted rapidly, leading California to declare an emergency and HSBC in London to send more than 100 staff home.
+NEW YORK, March 5 (Reuters) - Global equity markets tumbled and the dollar slid on Thursday as the coronavirus spread quickly outside China, leading Britain to prepare for a significant increase in cases and France to say appeared "inevitable" the outbreak would become an epidemic.

-Italy's UniCredit also told some staff to go home while corporations around the world began issuing profit warnings, with Southwest Airlines Co LUV.N saying it expected a hit of up to $300 million to its first-quarter operating revenue.
+HSBC in London sent more than 100 staff home and Italy's UniCredit told some staff to go home while companies began issuing profit warnings.
+Southwest Airlines Co LUV.N said it expected a hit of up to $300 million to first-quarter operating revenue.

-In a sign of deep damage to the travel industry, British regional airline Flybe collapsed, making the struggling carrier the industry's first big casualty of the outbreak.
+In another sign of deep damage to the travel sector, British regional airline Flybe collapsed, the industry's first big casualty of the outbreak.

 "I thought 2020 would be the year of the election but it turns out it's the year of the virus, and it's going to dominate everything in the global economy this year," said David Kelly, chief global strategist at JPMorgan Asset Management.

-The Institute of International Finance cut its forecast for the U.S. and Chinese economies because of the coronavirus and warned that global growth could be the weakest since the financial crisis a decade ago.
+The Institute of International Finance cut its forecast for the U.S. and Chinese economies and warned that global growth could be the weakest since the financial crisis.

-Global growth in 2020 could conceivably approach 1%, far below the 2.6% expansion in 2019, the Washington-based financial industry association said.
-The pandemic is now in some 80 countries and has killed more than 3,000 worldwide.
+Global growth in 2020 could approach 1%, far below the 2.6% expansion in 2019, the Washington-based financial industry association said.
+The pandemic is in 80 countries and has killed more than 3,000 worldwide.

-Mainland China had 139 new confirmed cases as of Wednesday, the National Health Commission (NHC) said, bringing the total accumulated number of cases to 80,409.
+Mainland China had 139 new confirmed cases as of Wednesday, the National Health Commission (NHC) said, bringing the total number of cases to 80,409.
+Wuhan reported a quicker rise in new confirmed cases, but an expert with the country's top panel on battling the illness said the epidemic's epicenter will likely see new infections drop to zero by the end of March.

+In Italy, where the virus has hit hardest in Europe, the Civil Protection Agency said the death toll rose by 41 from Wednesday to 148, with the contagion showing no sign of abating.

-The dollar slipped to a fresh eight-week low as traders bet the Federal Reserve will cut interest rates further, and gold prices climbed about 1.5% to a more than one-week high.
+The dollar slipped to an eight-week low as traders bet the Federal Reserve will cut interest rates further, and gold prices climbed about 1.5% to the highest in more than a week.

-Money markets are pricing in another 25 basis point cut from the current 1% to 1.25% range at the next Fed meeting on March 18-19 and a 50 basis point cut by April.
-The Fed cut its target rate by one-half percentage points on Tuesday.
+The Fed cut rates by one-half percentage points on Tuesday.
+Money markets are pricing in another 25 basis point cut at the next Fed meeting in March and a 50 basis point cut by April.

-The economic effects of the epidemic are not showing up in the hard data that people look at but the storm is approaching, Kelly said.
+The epidemic's impact is not showing up in data but the storm is approaching, Kelly said.

 "We have not seen the eye-wall of this storm yet.
-But it will gradually fade and as it does the global economy will pick up relatively quickly in 2021," he said, an important consideration investors need to take into account, and not to panic.
+But it will gradually fade and as it does the global economy will pick up relatively quickly in 2021," he said, a consideration investors need to take into account and not to panic.

-Oil prices edged lower on coronavirus concerns, but losses were limited as the Organization of the Petroleum Exporting Countries agreed on deeper output cuts to bolster prices.
+Oil prices edged lower, but losses were limited as the Organization of the Petroleum Exporting Countries agreed on deeper output cuts to bolster prices.

-OPEC agreed to cut oil output by an extra 1.5 million barrels per day in the second quarter of 2020, its deepest cut since the 2008 financial crisis, but its action is conditional on Russia and others joining in.

 Asia stock marketshttps://tmsnrt.rs/2zpUAr4